Underwood Road, Homebush.

 Bay to Bay Cyclepath/Walking

-Bus and Train – Trip Planner provides information on public transport including timetables and routes.
+Bus and Train – Transport NSW provides information on public transport including timetables and routes.

 Parking is available in the Bressington Park public carpark.
 Use of the carpark is limited to park users only and is frequently patrolled by Council rangers.